Salah1293/iTrackFile/README.md

 # **iTrackFiles**

 *iTrackFiles* is a Django-based web application designed for efficient document and image management.
-This application simplifies the process of uploading, organizing, and retrieving scanned and imported files, providing seamless integration with scanners and file directories.
+This application simplifies the process of uploading, organizing, and retrieving scanned and imported files, providing seamless integration with file directories.

 ## **Features**
 - **Batch Management**: Create, update, and organize document batches for streamlined operations.